The Future of Artificial Intelligence and the Mathematical and Physical Sciences (AI+MPS): Domain-Specific Opportunities

 \item \textbf{\glsreset{UQ}\Gls{UQ}:} Uncertainty quantification is becoming essential as AI takes on more predictive roles in chemistry.
 We need to know not just what a model predicts, but how confident it is especially in domains far from training data set.
 In the near term, tools like model ensembles and Bayesian networks can help identify where predictions are shaky and guide experiments accordingly.
 Long term, the goal is to build research pipelines that adaptively reduce uncertainty, making AI more useful and trustworthy in real-world discovery.

 \item \textbf{Foundation models:} Foundation models have shown promise in handling a range of chemistry tasks, from property prediction to retrosynthesis and even literature mining.
 Fine-tuning them for synthesis, materials, or protein design could streamline workflows, but questions remain about how well they generalize to out-of-distribution chemistry or rare reactions.
-The longer-term opportunity is to build models that can reason across experimental data, simulations, and text—but we’re still far from that level of reliability or interpretability.
+The longer-term opportunity is to build models that can reason across experimental data, simulations, and text—but we are still far from that level of reliability or interpretability.

 \item \textbf{AI for experimental control:} AI-driven experimental control is enabling autonomous, adaptive laboratories where algorithms plan and adjust experiments in real time, as shown by recent self-driving lab demonstrations (from AI-guided organic synthesis to autonomous materials screening in both academic and industrial settings) that optimized reaction conditions and achieved successful syntheses with minimal human intervention.
 In the near term, integrating AI controllers with robotics and advanced sensors will allow experiments such as multi-step chemical syntheses or high-throughput materials discovery to self-optimize based on interim results, dramatically accelerating research cycles.
 Ultimately, fully autonomous laboratories could execute complex research programs---formulating hypotheses, running iterative experiments, and interpreting results---vastly speeding discovery in fields from drug development to energy storage, beyond the pace of human-guided work.
 It remains to be seen how much the role of human-in-the-loop can be minimized or even eliminated, and if that is something worthy of pursuing due to possible hazards with synthesizing chemicals that could be dangerous.
+In particular, it will be important to bear in mind the requirement for nucleic acid synthesis screening and ``safety-by-design'' protocols in federally-funded automated laboratories.

 \item \textbf{Data-efficient methods:} Data-efficient AI methods in chemistry aim to extract insight from limited experimental or simulation data by using prior knowledge, simulations, and learning strategies such as transfer learning, active learning, and few-shot modeling.
 While these approaches have enabled promising results in areas like reaction yield prediction or small-molecule property estimation, questions remain about their ability to generalize to fundamentally novel chemistry—especially when encountering mechanisms or structural motifs absent from training data and in environmental conditions different from those in the training data set.
 In the near term, integrating physics-based priors, better uncertainty quantification and statistical physics frameworks may improve reliability, but realizing true data efficiency for out-of-distribution discovery remains an open and critical challenge for the field. \end{itemize}